lvjiaxuan/release/README.md

 1. perform some tests.
 2. Bump version.
 3. Generate CHANGELOG.md file.
-3. Commit / Tag.
+4. Commit / Tag.
-4. Push to origin.
+5. Push to origin.
-5. Trigger CI workflow that involves build/release/publish stuff which are depended on.
+6. Trigger CI workflow that involves tests / build / release / publish stuff which are depended on.

 More:
 1. I want to only an one script to finish releasing, rather than such as an additional `git pull` manually.